-Both parts of our learning algorithm, the trajectory sampling and the policy update, are executed alternately until the curriculum state, i.e., the current suggested target diameter, falls below 1cm.\footnote{With our implementation, this was the case after 1.2M steps, corresponding to about 4 hours of training time.} To evaluate a policy $\pi_\theta$, we apply the action $a_{n}^{*}$ with the highest probability under this policy at every time step (i.e., we use the corresponding \textit{greedy} policy) and evaluate the resulting trajectory.
-Such an \textit{evaluation} is done every 10K steps, where 30 complete episodes are generated using this deterministic policy, and resulting performance indicators are stored.
-After the training phase, $\theta^{*}$ is set to the latest parameter set $\theta$, i.e., the final policy $\pi_{\theta^{*}}$ is chosen as latest policy $\pi_{\theta}$.
+Both parts of our learning algorithm, the trajectory sampling and the policy update, are executed alternately until the curriculum state, i.e., the current suggested target diameter, falls below 1 cm.
+With our implementation, this was the case after 1.2M steps, corresponding to about four hours of training time.
+To evaluate a policy $\pi_\theta$, we apply the action $a_{n}^{*}$ with the highest probability under this policy for each time step (i.e., we use the corresponding \textit{greedy} policy) and evaluate the resulting trajectory.
+Such an \textit{evaluation} is done every 10K steps, for which 30 complete episodes are generated using this deterministic policy, and the resulting performance indicators are stored.
+After the training phase, $\theta^{*}$ is set to the latest parameter set $\theta$, i.e., the final policy $\pi_{\theta^{*}}$ is chosen as the latest policy $\pi_{\theta}$.

-An overview of the complete training procedure is given in Fig~\ref{fig:RL-training}.
+An overview of the complete training procedure is given in Fig.~\ref{fig:RL-training}.